zieckey/dbuf/README.md

 # go double buffering

 A simple library to manage resources which can be upgraded gracefully.
-This blog written in Chinese the usage of this library : http://blog.codeg.cn/2016/01/27/double-buffering/
+This blog written in Chinese shows the usage of this library : http://blog.codeg.cn/2016/01/27/double-buffering/

 During the continuous running period of a network server, there are some resources need to be updated on real-time.